These application forms assist corporations and other reporters to meet their obligations under the

 documentasset:Guideline- Reporting transfer certificates

-The following form is to be used by responsible member, of a controlling corporation's group, who is assuming reporting obligations under section 22X of the
+The following form is to be used by a responsible member of a controlling corporation's group, who is assuming reporting obligations under section 22X of the

 documentasset:CER-NGER-RES Responsible Member Identifying Information